dmuller189/C-Process-API-Tutorial/README.md

 ### Using `fork()` and `exec()` to Run a Simple Shell Command
 First let's see how a simple command is executed using `fork()` and `exec()`.
 Here's the important part of the function that demonstrates the forking we want to see.
-The function argument is a pointer to an abstract syntax tree that represents the user's command, but dont wory about those details.
+The function argument is a pointer to an abstract syntax tree that represents the user's command, but don't worry about those details.

 ```c
 int simpleCommand(ast* tree) {